SciMed/style-guide/README.md

   * [Example](samples/ruby/arrays.md)
 * Avoid meta-programming classes for reasons of readability.
 * Define your `Rakefile` to be similar to [the example](./samples/ruby/Rakefile).
+* When writing predicate methods (methods ending in `?`), prefer having them return explicit `true` or `false` values rather than truthy or falsey values.
+* When writing Ruby modules, keep them in the following locations based on use case:
+  * When the module is meant for a model or controller, put them in `app/models/concerns/` or `app/controllers/concerns/` (even if they are not an explicit `ActiveSupport::Concern).
+  * When the module is not meant for a model or controller, keep it in the directory for its namespace (e.g. `SpreadsheetImporters::Formatter` would likely live in `app/services/spreadsheet_importers/formatter.rb`).

 #### Documentation
 * When documenting methods use [Yard](http://yardoc.org/) style documentation.
 This is especially important when purpose, parameters, or return values are ambiguous.